 Two WordPress themes dominate the field of professional WordPress website development.
 As a WordPress instructor, I train staff members on their brand new company website.
-During training, I see the theme chosen by the original developer.
+During training, I get to see the theme chosen by the original developer.
 Eight out of ten times, I guess the theme correctly without seeing it in advance.
-Two themes are most commonly used by website developers.
+Just two themes are most commonly used by WordPress developers.
 They are Divi by Elegant Themes and Avada by Theme Fusion.
 The WordPress Theme for your website is one of the most important digital asset decisions you will make.
 The right theme can stay with you for years, strengthening your influence as your brand develops.
 Choose a theme already proven to be flexible and popular.

 Table of Contents

 The wrong theme choice causes increasing headaches and loss of money over time.
 That’s why it’s so important to make the right choice from the beginning.
-As a developer who has worked with WordPress for almost 10 years, I have my favorites.
+As a developer who has worked with WordPress since 2012, I have my favorites.
 But before I share those, let’s look at some things you should consider while making the choice.

 Choose a theme used by WordPress developers

 There are thousands of theme options on the market today.
 It’s easy to get really overwhelmed by the prospect of choosing one for your brand.
 How are you supposed to know which one will work and which ones won’t?

 There are simply too many to consider.
 Most WordPress developers use the Avada theme or the Divi theme for ALL of their client websites.
 But, if theme research is an area you want to spend time…

 All web devs have struggled with this process.
 I’ve put together six things to consider when choosing a WordPress theme.
 By examining themes with these elements in mind, you’ll see a few candidates rise to the top.